-Update your dining room in time for Christmas with Ideal Home and Very | Ideal Home
+Update your dining room in time for Christmas | Ideal Home

 Made from rubber wood, we love how the X of the table frame is echoed in the backs of the chairs.

-Buy now: Ideal Home Axxon 120 cm dining table and four chairs, £265, Very
+Buy now: Ideal Home Axxon Dining Table and Four Chairs, £279, Very

-Black is back this Christmas – and not just in the form of trees and tinsel.
-This sultry black cutlery will lend a contemporary feel to proceedings.

 Get a tree to match!
 Best artificial Christmas trees to light up the festive season